 This second-floor, mid-size, two-bedroom apartment has a kitchen, bathroom, and living room.
 It’s just twelve miles from Salem by train and you can also get to Boston by train in 25 minutes.

 Amazing Lower Level Loft

 This basement loft is open and spacious and sleeps seven guests in two bedrooms with one bathroom to share.
-It’s located in downtown Lynn near the train station and comes with a free parking space and a full kitchen.
+It’s located in downtown Lynn near the train station and has a free parking space and a full kitchen.

-Salem is most famous for being the site of the 1692 Salem Witch Trials.
+Salem is most famous for being the 1692 Salem Witch Trials site.
 Due to something we today understand as “mass hysteria” (Lord knows there’s plenty of that going around these days), twenty people were put to death after being accused of practicing witchcraft.

-The city embraces this tragic history and today, witches and the supernatural are celebrated all over town.
+The city embraces this tragic history; today, witches and the supernatural are celebrated everywhere.
 Halloween in Salem is an especially exciting time of year.

-However, all year round visitors can visit sites like the Witch House, the Salem Witch Trials Memorial, and the Salem Witch Museum.
-Ghost tours are a popular evening pastime for tourists and stores sell a variety of witch-themed souvenirs to eager shoppers.
-There are many other things to see and do in Salem that have nothing to do with witches also.
+However, all year-round visitors can visit sites like the Witch House, the Salem Witch Trials Memorial, and the Salem Witch Museum.
+Ghost tours are a popular evening pastime for tourists, and stores sell a variety of witch-themed souvenirs to eager shoppers.
+There are many other things to see and do in Salem that also have nothing to do with witches.

 National Historic Landmark home The House of the Seven Gables, made famous by the 1851 book of the same name by Nathaniel Hawthorne, is exceptional and is open for tours.

 Salem Maritime National Historic Site is a great stop for anyone interested in learning about beautiful old sailing ships and life on them long ago.
 It’s part of Pickering Wharf, a shopping and dining area that’s a great place to get a meal and relax.